PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

 3. After the update, you should hear PX4 starting up by the usual beeps.

 :::note
-The file will be renamed to **autopilot.px4.updated** if the update was successful.
+The file on the SD card will be renamed to **autopilot.px4.updated** if the update was successful.
 If not, you should find a file **autopilot_update.log** with more details.
 :::

-### Update RC
+#### Update Remote Control

-1. Place the **update.lzo** file on a USB stick (or SD card in a USB card reader).
+1. Place the **update.lzo** file on a USB flashdrive.
+An SD card in a USB card reader also works.
-   It needs to be FAT32 formatted.
+   In both cases the flash medium needs to be FAT32 formatted.
-2. Plug the USB stick into the USB-A (not USB-C) port of the RC controller.
+2. Plug the USB stick into the USB-A (not USB-C) port of the RC.
-3. Power on the RC controller by long pressing the power button.
+3. Power on the RC by long pressing the power button and letting go once the battery LEDs are solid or you hear the three startup beeps.
-4. Wait for the blue LED to be on or blinking.
-This means the controller has finished booting.
+4. Wait for the blue LED to be solid or blinking.
+This means the RC has finished booting.
-5. Hold the Home/RTL button (on the left) pressed while pressing the photo button (top right) quickly 4 times (within 2 seconds).
+5. Hold the round Home/RTL button (on the left) pressed while pressing the photo button (top right shoulder) quickly 4 times within 2 seconds.
-6. Release the buttons when you hear a beep.
+6. Release the Home/RTL button when you hear a beep.
-   It will beep while applying the update.
+   The RC will beep while applying the update.
-7. Once the beeping stops with a positive tone (after about 90 seconds), the controller reboots automatically.
+7. Once the beeping stops with a positive tone (after about 90 seconds), the RC reboots automatically.

 :::note
-The **update.lzo** file is not remove on the USB stick after the update.
+Unlike on the Mantis, the **update.lzo** file is not removed or renamed on the USB stick after updating the RC.
 :::

 ## Developing PX4 Firmware